yanatan16/tethr.io/README.md

   // peer.id is a unique identifier of every peer ever.
 A reconnecting peer _should_ have the same ID
   // peer is also an EventEmitter, so we use events to work with it too!

-  // We can receive messages from this peer peer.on('message', function (msg) {
+  // We can receive custom events from this peer peer.on('custom-event', function (obj) {
     // do something
   })